Euphorbia (Spurge) - Expert tips

 - Allow the cutting to callus or dry for a few days before planting.

 - To give your new plant the best chance, plant the cutting about 5 to 8 cm deep in a mix of perlite, which helps prevent over-watering.
 A layer of lava rock can be added for extra support.

 Place the pot in a spot with moderate light and keep it warm.
 Now, just be patient and wait for your new Euphorbia to grow!
 For the best results, we also advise you to propagate this deciduous succulent in spring or summer when it is hot outside.

 Most common pests on Euphorbia

 As we already said before, the milky sap of Euphorbia is poisonous.
-It’s really irritating for eyes, mouth or skin.
+It’s really irritating for the eyes, mouth or skin.
 It’s necessary to wash off immediately if it’s in contact with the skin.
 According to that, it’s not suitable for children or for pets.
-If you have a four legged friend, make sure he cannot be in contact with the plant!
+If you have a dog or a cat, make sure he cannot be in contact with the plant!

 At PLNTS.com, we have the most stunning and striking beauty, the Euphorbia Trigona Rubra!
-We only have her in one size, but you can buy everything to make some cuttings and this way you'll still see her grow from baby to adult.
+We only have her in one size, but you can buy everything to make some cuttings and this way, you'll still see her grow from baby to adult.
 Isn’t this super cool?!
-Whether you want your plants to be big right from the start or to grow from tiny baby PLNTS to full grown PLNTS - we've got you covered!
+Whether you want your plants to be big right from the start or to grow from tiny baby PLNTS to full-grown PLNTS - buy your Euphorbia online at PLNTS.com.